 These principles aim to align the behaviour of members of staff with the Bank's values, in particular concerning their relations with internal and external partners.
-To be a member of Crédit Agricole staff is to adopt these principles.

 This Code of Conduct is one of the Bank's initiatives aiming to strengthen Compliance and risk culture.